michaelmelanson/kernel/README.md

 # Kernel

 This is a place for me to tinker around with kernel development.
 Feel free to tinker, and let me know if you run into problems.
+Set your expectations low, then go way *way* lower.

 ![Screenshot](screenshot.png)